Maine Transplant Program

 - Our center has higher transplant rates (proportion of referred patients who actually receive transplants) than the region and U.S.

-Our patient and graft survival rates are excellent and higher than the U.S. average.
+- Our patient and graft survival rates are excellent.
+Our patient survival rate is higher than the U.S. average.

 For living donors, we offer: